How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 The six-cycle limit is a lifetime cap, not a per-program cap.
 If you donated twice with a different egg bank before joining Lucina, those cycles count toward your total.
 You’d have four cycles remaining, not six.

 Disclose your full donation history when you apply.
-This isn’t a disqualifier — it’s required information so our clinical team can accurately count where you are in your lifetime cycle total and plan accordingly.
+This is required information so our clinical team can accurately count where you stand in your lifetime cycle total.
 Donors who try to start fresh with a new program without disclosing prior donations put their health at risk and violate the consent agreements of the original program.

 If you’re unsure how many cycles you’ve completed, contact the programs you worked with previously.
 Records are kept, and the information is retrievable.